koepnick/port_ping/README.md

 # Why

+I wanted to get my feet wet in Rust.

 Knowing when a server is back up via ICMP (L2) is great.

 Knowing when specific listening services are back up via TCP/IP (L5) is great too!